pbollhorn/movie-app-frontend/README.md

 # MovieApp Frontend

-This repo contains the frontend for my MovieApp full-stack web application.
+This repo contains the frontend for my MovieApp full-stack web application where users can search movies, rate movies and get personalized recommendations.

 Link to repo for backend: https://github.com/pbollhorn/movie-app-backend